Wyandra, Queensland: Media

 The Special Broadcasting Service and its sister channels SBS Viceland, SBS World Movies and SBS Food also transmit to Wyandra.

 Facilities

 Paroo Shire Council operates Wyandra Library at Macks Street.

 Wyandra has the Powerhouse Museum.
 The Wyandra hall has a park behind the hall and public toilets in front of the hall.
 There is a free caravan park behind the school.

 Education

-Wyandra State School is a government primary (Early Childhood-6) school for boys and girls at Moody Street (27.2454°S 145.9779°E).
+Wyandra State School is a government primary (Early Childhood to Year 6) school for boys and girls at Moody Street (27.2454°S 145.9779°E).
 In 2017, the school had an enrolment of 4 students with 1 teacher and 2 non-teaching staff (1 full-time equivalent).

-There is no secondary school in Wyandra; the nearest are Charleville State High School in Charleville and Cunnamulla P-12 State School in Cunnamulla (both approximately 125 km away).
+There is no secondary school in Wyandra; the nearest are Charleville State High School in Charleville and Cunnamulla P–12 State School in Cunnamulla (both approximately 125 km away).
+The alternatives are distance education and boarding school.